 Once the gel has set, we move into the stage where you finally fill in your brows with a pencil.

-First, lightly and exactly draw a thin outline to define your desired brow shape with a brow pencil.
+First, lightly and exactly draw a thin outline to define your desired eyebrow shape with a brow pencil.
 This is especially useful if your brows are asymmetrical and you want to make them a bit more uniform.
 So choose the brow that you prefer the shape of more and try to match the other one to it.

 Now, if you see some random hairs popping up outside of the desired brow shape, tweeze them as we’re going for well-groomed brows.